Max-Eee/MIC-Personal-Project/README.md

-# --Ice Cream Mixer Mini Project--
+# Ice Cream Mixer Mini Project🍦

 The Ice Cream Mixer project involves providing an API for managing ice cream flavors.
 Here's an overview of its functionality: